rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 Apart from your source code, there are other important files that control how your application behaves at runtime: `rhoconfig.txt` and `Config.xml`

 ## rhoconfig.txt
-### What it affects
-The values in `rhoconfig.txt` control different aspects of your application, such as what page is loaded when the application starts or the address of the `RhoConnect` synchronization server, while those in `Config.xml` refer to features of the RhoElements runtime itself like what keys can be intercepted by the application or whether to pre-load modules on startup.
+The values in `rhoconfig.txt` control different aspects of your application, such as the page loaded when the application starts and the address of the `RhoConnect` synchronization server (if applicable).

+This is not to be confused with the `Config.xml` file, which determines features of the RhoElements runtime itself such as keys that can be intercepted by the application and whether to pre-load modules on startup.
+More on that later.

-Apart from the settings recognized by the platform, you can add arbitrary values that are specific to your application:
+You can use `rhoconfig.txt` to add arbitrary values that are specific to your application and apart from settings recognized by the platform:

+Sample yaml code:

     :::yaml
     # application-specific value
     foo = 'bar'

-All values will be accessible at runtime via `Rho::RhoConfig`
+All values will be accessible at runtime via `Rho::RhoConfig`:

+Sample Ruby code:
     :::ruby
     foo = Rho::RhoConfig.bar
     start_path = Rho::RhoConfig.start_path

-You can also check if a configuration property actually exists before accessing it
+You also can check if a configuration property actually exists before accessing it:

+Sample Ruby code:
     :::ruby
     start_path_exists = Rho::RhoConfig.exists?("start_path") # will return true

-The `rhoconfig.txt` file generated with a new application contains the following default values, as well as descriptions of each setting:
+The `rhoconfig.txt` file generated with a new application contains the following default values along with descriptions of each setting:

+Sample yaml code:
     :::yaml
     # startup page for your application
     start_path = '/app'